Frequently asked questions

 MDCS owns a fleet of buses used to transport students from suburbs in every direction of the school.
 They are also available for camps and excursions.
 Most of our drivers belong to the MDCS community as parents or past parents.
 Below you will find answers to some common questions that families ask about the use of our bus fleet.

-Which AREAS do MDCS buses currently have stops in?
+Which areas do the buses currently have stops in?

 Monbulk, Macclesfield, Wandin, Silvan, Mt Evelyn, Seville, Woori Yallock, Cockatoo, Gembrook, Mt Burnett, Avonsleigh, Emerald, Clematis, Menzies Creek, Belgrave, The Patch, Kallista, Tecoma, Upwey, Olinda, Mount Dandenong, Kalorama, Selby, Yarra Junction etc.